-AUT, BEL, BIH, CHE, CYP, DEU, DNK, EST, FIN, FRA, GBR, GRC, HRV, HUN, IRL, ITA, LTU, LUX, LVA, MLT, NLD, NOR, POL, SRB, SVN, SWE;

-- Low Risk (LR): risk is related to geographical origin: RUS (Nenetsia, Komi-Permyak, Sverdlovsk, Chelyabinsk, Orengburg), TUR (European part); - Medium Risk (MR): risk of GM contamination with other crops; concerns countries where the cultivation of GM crops is not prohibited and contamination of the target crop may therefore occur: BGR, CZE, ESP, PRT, ROU, SVK; - High Risk (HR): risk of contamination with GM crop as these are cultivated in this country or were cultivated there up until two years ago, or because the situation is unclear: BLR, MDA, UKR.
+- No Risk (NR) EU countries: national bans on the cultivation of all GM crops approved for cultivation in the EU, non-EU countries: no GM varieties approved for cultivation: AUT, BEL, BIH, CHE, CYP, DEU, DNK, EST, FIN, FRA, GBR, GRC, HRV, HUN, IRL, ITA, LTU, LUX, LVA, MLT, NLD, NOR, POL, SRB, SVN, SWE; - Low Risk (LR): risk is related to geographical origin: RUS (Nenetsia, Komi-Permyak, Sverdlovsk, Chelyabinsk, Orengburg), TUR (European part); - Medium Risk (MR): risk of GM contamination with other crops; concerns countries where the cultivation of GM crops is not prohibited and contamination of the target crop may therefore occur: BGR.
+CZE.
+ESP.
+PRT.
+ROU.
+SVK: - High Risk (HR): risk of contamination with GM crops as these are cultivated in this country or were cultivated there up until two years ago, or because the situation is unclear: BLR, MDA, UKR.